kuror0lucifer/codewarsTasks/README.md

 # codewarsTasks

-Solving various tasks from codewars.com in javascript, typescript, python and CPP
+Solving various tasks from codewars.com in javascript, typescript, python, CPP and java.